Demographics of Scotland: Migration

+The 2021 United Kingdom census recorded 648,418 people who were born in Scotland but now living in England and Wales (1.1% of the total population).
+The South East of England (118,021 people), North West of England (89,025) and Greater London (75,004) were the three most popular destinations, together accounting for around 43% of the Scotland-born population in England and Wales.
+In the equivalent census conducted in 2022, there were 506,207 England-born and 18,219 Wales-born residents living in Scotland, for a total of 524,426 (9.6% of the total population).
 Politicians and academics also noted that in the first years of the 21st century the previous trend of a net migration away from Scotland had reversed with significant immigration to Scotland from the rest of the United Kingdom.
 Between 2001 and 2011 Scotland's population grew by 5% (233,000), the fastest rate of growth for at least 100 years.
 Similarly, since 2004 there had also been a growing influx of arrivals from the new EU accession states such as Poland, Czech Republic, Lithuania and Latvia, contributing to the recent growth of the population.
 Consequently, since 2002 the birth rate gradually increased with 53,957 births recorded in 2004, and in 2008 the number of live births was 60,041.
+Between 2001 and 2022, the number of non-UK born residents living in Scotland increased from 191,571 (3.8% of the total population in Scotland) to 554,883 (10.2% of the total population).

-The Scottish Government has responded to these demographic trends by setting up the Fresh Talent - Working in Scotland Scheme open to foreign (non-EU) graduates from Scotland's universities allowing them a two-year residency period after graduation.
+In 2005, the Scottish Government responded to these demographic trends by introducing the Fresh Talent - Working in Scotland Scheme open to foreign (non-EU) graduates from Scotland's universities allowing them a two-year residency period after graduation.
+The scheme ended in 2008.